 Provides love, attention, supervision and crate training

-- Assesses the dog to determine what the dog ‘knows’ — i.e., is he housebroken, how does he get along with other people and animals, is he active or quiet, does he need more training, etc.
+· Assesses the dog to determine what the dog ‘knows’ — i.e., is he housetrained, how does he get along with other people and animals, is he active or quiet, does he need more training, etc.

-MSRNT will provide a dedicated volunteer to work alongside the new foster parent during their first three adoptions to provide guidance, training, and to answer questions, ensuring the foster parent knows how to deal with all parts of the job.
+MSRNT will provide a dedicated volunteer to work alongside each new foster parent during the first three adoptions to provide guidance, training, and to answer questions, ensuring the foster parent is comfortable dealing with all parts of the job.

 If you live in the Dallas/Ft.
 Worth area and are willing to open your home to foster a deserving Schnauzer, the next step is to fill out the foster application.